humdrum-tools/humdrum-documentation/guide/ch04/index.md

 representations.
 However, the `common system` for barlines is used throughout.

-Example 4.2 shows four pitch naming systems: ISO pitch, German Tonhöhe, French solfège, as well as <span class="rep">kern</span>.
+Example&nbsp;4.2 shows four pitch naming systems: ISO pitch, German Tonhöhe, French solfège, as well as <span class="rep">kern</span>.
 Notice the different ways of treating accidentals such as the D-sharp and B-flat.
 Also note the German use of H for B-natural.